What the Hell Happened to Renee Zellweger?

 In 1995, Zellweger appeared opposite Liv Tyler, Anthony LaPaglia, Robin Tunney and Ethan Embry in Empire Records.

 Empire Records follows a day in the life of the employees at an independent record store.
+The employees are trying to prevent their beloved store from being sold to a soulless corporate chain.
 It’s sort of like Clerks with a bigger budget and fewer Star Wars references.
 Zellweger played Tyler’s best friend who seduces a fading pop star played by Maxwell Caulfield (of Grease 2 infamy).

 When it was released, Empire Records got mostly negative reviews and bombed at the box office.
 But it has developed a cult following on video.